san99tiago/ML_BASICS/README.md

 ```

 * MATPLOTLIB <br />
-This is a Python is a great library fro creating static, animated and interative data visualizations in a simple way.
+This is a Python is a great library fro creating static, animated and interactive data visualizations in a simple way.
 ```
 https://matplotlib.org/
 ```